MICHELLE DOUCETTE CUNNINGHAM

-Khadija joined the Network staff in 2019.
-She brings 15+ years of experience working in informal education in a variety of direct service and supervisory roles with organizations such as Zoo New England and the Student Conservation Association.
-She holds a B.S. in General Studies from Cornell University with study focused in Education and Animal Science and an M.S. in Environmental Education from Southern Connecticut State University.
-More recently, her personal interests in mindfulness and self-improvement combined with her last role as program director for a youth development organization with an environmental focus, connecting her more specifically to tools and training needed for sharing positive life skills development and social and emotional learning.
-She is delighted to join the network and share her passion for SEL and STEAM!
+Khadija brings over 15 years of experience working in informal education in a variety of direct service and supervisory roles with organizations dedicated to connecting, conserving, and educating our next generation about the natural environment including Zoo New England and the Student Conservation Association.
+A graduate of the vocational aquaculture program at The Sound School, she holds a B.S. in General Studies from Cornell University with study focused on Education and Animal Science and an M.S. in Environmental Education from Southern Connecticut State University.

 ROSE MARIE DUGAS